Sports Coach Logo Sports Coach Training Principles Fitness Components

 Another Chance to Settling

 Settlement discussions will continue while your case is pending.
 The discovery process helps to establish which party has the strongest case.
 And this may pressure both sides to settle the case instead of going to trial.
-Since court proceedings are expensive, most people opt to file their injury claims out of court.
+Since court proceedings are expensive, most people file their injury claims out of court.

 During the litigation process, both parties might settle if they reach an agreement.
 Your attorney will carefully analyze the situation and determine if it adequately compensates you for your injuries.